photo of women in coat and gloves on left side and man sweating on the left side

 What considerations you should make before getting rid of your zoned system?

-• Homes with zones were built to have zones for cost savings.
+• Homes with zones were built to have zones for cost savings

-• You will be giving up comfort, control, & efficiency.
+• You will be giving up comfort, control, & efficiency

-• You will have to manually adjust dampers at least twice a year, every year.
+• You will have to manually adjust dampers at least twice a year, every year

 If you currently have a zoned system and are thinking of replacing it or getting rid of it, the experts at Standard Heating & Air Conditioning can help with that decision.
-Exceptional service is just part of the deal when you work with Standard Heating.
-It has been since 1930, and we’ve served satisfied homeowners for over four generations.